Does Quizlet Have Spaced Repetition? [Tested 2026]

 The mirror is always honest.

-What Memory Score actually does is per-term confidence tracking, “review now” recommendations, and cross-session persistence of your per-card state.
-It’s closer to what Anki has done for years than to what Quizlet free does today, although the interface hides most of the scheduling so the learner sees a “confidence meter” rather than an interval.
+Memory Score does three things.
+Per-term confidence tracking.
+Review recommendations.
+Cross-session persistence of your per-card state.
+It is closer to Anki than to a single free Learn session.
+The interface hides most of the scheduling, so the learner sees a confidence signal rather than an interval.

 What sits next to it behind the same paywall:

-What is never publicly documented: training data size, algorithm family, benchmark against SM-2 or FSRS, retention-rate delta versus the free tier.
+What is never publicly documented: training data size, algorithm family, benchmark against SM-2 or FSRS, retention-rate delta versus a one-off Learn session.
 Zero of those are public.

 Transparency is a feature, not a bonus.
 Compare Quizlet’s silence to FSRS’s open transparency: public code, public dataset, published benchmarks, an open issue tracker where the community debates parameter tuning in the open.
 When the algorithm is public, the retention claims are falsifiable.